afantasia-me/afantasia-me.github.io/_posts/2022-09-05-cutscenes-are-never-first-person.md

 First person means "I".
 If I am not inhabiting the character, then your "I" is not first person.
 When you take away control, then it has now become second person, or worse, third person.
 "I" has become "you" or "them".

 If you are separating the player from their character, then they are no longer **in** that character.
-The are only watching, which means that to the game, "I" really means "you".
+They are only watching, which means that to the game, "I" really means "you".
 It places a clear boundary between the player and the game, saying "we cannot trust *you* with this".

 Now, if you are presupposing that barrier, as is often the case in many third person games, then this is not strictly an issue.
 You and the character are separate.
 You choose their actions, yes, but narratively that is because you are a stand-in representative of their "will", rather than being embodied in the game.
 You are **playing the part**.
 You are an **actor**.
 You are not freely in the game, you are helping tell their story.